cyclomedia/streetsmart-aol-widget/README.md

 We rely on the module bundler of the ArcGis WebApp Builder for Widget Development, and we cannot simply hook into this process to add livereload.
 To support livereload in this symbiotic setup, we rely on `gulp-livereload` in combination with a browser addon.
-Add [this plugin](https://chrome.google.com/webstore/detail/livereload/jnihajbhpnppcggbcgedagnkighmdlei) to Chrome and click on the icon in the ArcGis tab to enable livereload.
+Add [this plugin](https://chrome.google.com/webstore/detail/livereload/jnihajbhpnppcggbcgedagnkighmdlei) to Chrome or this [add-on](https://addons.mozilla.org/en-US/firefox/addon/livereload-web-extension/) to Firefox and click on the icon in the ArcGIS tab to enable livereload.

 ## Versioning